|

 (spherical aberration), there is no change in aberration coefficient as

-long as the effective surface aperture remains identical to the stop
+long as the effective aperture remains unchanged.
+If displaced stop

 aberration coefficient is calculated for the effective aperture.